 Acoustic 80s Covers

-The 1980's have a special place in today's popular music culture as the 80's gave birth to a lot of legendary bands and artists.
-Music was all about image due to the popularity of the music video.
-The Pudenski Brothers band perform acoustic covers of popular 80s songs, stripped back.
+The 1980s have a special place in today's popular music culture as the '80s gave birth to a lot of legendary bands and artists.
+The electro melodies instrumental hooks and beats were replacing traditional music, heavily influenced by the availability of Electronic-music, synthesizers creating the Synth-pop era, which peaked in the late 1970s to mid-1980s.
+It wasn't just about the listeners though, The Music-industry was all about image due to the popularity of the music video, electronica appeared to take over Rock-and-Roll.

 MTV - Music Television

 Music Television channel MTV launched in New York in August 1981 which led to the proliferation of the Music Video.
-When the cable music channel MTV launched on 1 August 1981, it had little choice but to play a large number of music videos from British new wave acts The music videos were played by VJ’s (VeeJays) who became personalities in their own right.
+This had a major influence on most popular music, whether your style of music was Heavy-metal, Elecro pop, krautrock When the cable music channel MTV launched on 1 August 1981, it had little choice but to play a large number of music videos from British new wave acts The music videos were played by VJ’s (VeeJays) who became personalities in their own right.
 It is this video which Trevor Horn referred to in his technology tale of Video Killed The Radio Star.
 MTV expanded with other channels, one of which was MTV unplugged.
-This created much interest in the late 1980's with music performed with acoustic instruments.
-Many of the artist's who performed unplugged went on to release acoustic albums of their hits which often performed better than the original release of the album.
+This created much interest in the late 1980s with music performed with acoustic instruments.
+Many of the artists who performed unplugged went on to release acoustic albums of their hits which often performed better than the original release of the album.